w3c/wai-media-guide/managing-standards.md

 {:/}

 ### Content Considerations
-<p>Make sure accessibility is considered when planning and producing your videos and audio.</p>
+<p>Make sure accessibility is considered when planning and producing your videos and audio. @@ more here</p>
 <p>More information is in <a href="@@">Creating Video and Audio Content</a>.</p>

 ### Audio Description Considerations